KrisMagat/validate-address-cli/README.md

 Obtain API credentials from https://www.smarty.com.

 ## How to Use
 Ensure that you have a valid `.csv` file.
-File must have the following headers (street, city, zipcode) and no table name.
+File must have the following headers (Street, City, Zip Code) and no table name.
 The file must have at least one address to be validated.

 example.csv
 ```csv